Sy-Zhang/MMC-PCFG/README.md

 ## News
 - :trophy: Our paper wins the **best long paper** award at NAACL 2021.
-- :sunny: Our paper was accepted by NAACL-2021.
+- :sunny: Our paper is accepted by NAACL-2021.

 ## Prerequisites
 - pytorch 1.5.0